ecadlabs/taquito/docs/tutorial.md

 +    <title>My dApp</title>
 ```

-Open the file `src/App.tsx` and make the following changes:
+Open the file `src/App.tsx` and replace the content with the following code:

 ```tsx
 import { useState } from "react";